jacobkap/crimebythenumbers/docs/choropleth-maps.md

 3. Combine with the Census tract data
 4. Make a map

 We'll start by finding the tract where each shooting occurred using the function `st_join()` which is a function in `sf`.
 This does a spatial join and finds the polygon where each point is located in.
-Since we will be aggregating the data let's call the output of this function "shootings_agg".
+Since we will be aggregating the data let's call the output of this function *shootings_agg*.
 The order in the () is important!
-For our aggregation we want the output to be at the shooting-level so we start with the "officer_shootings_geocoded" data.
+For our aggregation we want the output to be at the shooting-level so we start with the *officer_shootings_geocoded* data.
 In the next step we'll see why this matters.

 ```r